 Renting a car might be the right choice if you’re planning on exploring the surrounding areas or if you’re not planning on staying or spending time on the Strip.
 If you are spending the majority of your time on the Las Vegas Strip, a rental car will likely be more of a hassle than a benefit.

-The Regional Transportation Commission of Southern Nevada (RTC) provides bus service to and from Harry Reid International Airport.
+The Regional Transportation Commission (RTC) of Southern Nevada provides bus services to and from Harry Reid International Airport.
 For more information, read about the routes available.

 Driving to Las Vegas

 Are you ready for a road trip?
-Driving two and from Las Vegas is doable, but you want to make sure you plan and consider timing and traffic.
+Driving to and from Las Vegas is doable, but you want to make sure you plan and consider timing and traffic.

 Always be sure to have plenty of water with you.
-You’re driving through the desert after all.
+You are driving through the desert, after all.
 Watch your speed.
-It can be tempting to fly, especially with no traffic, but it’s also a great place to get a ticket.
+It can be tempting to fly down the road, especially with little to no traffic, but it’s also a great place to get a ticket.

-Keep traffic in mind, especially on holiday weekends.
-On a holiday weekend, you can easily spend 7 to 11 hours traveling in one direction.
-If you can plan to leave late or early, or even better, stay an extra day and avoid some of that traffic.
+Keep traffic in mind, especially on holiday weekends, when you can easily spend 7 to 11 hours traveling in one direction.
+If you can, plan to leave late or early or, even better, stay an extra day and avoid some of that traffic.

 Parking in Las Vegas

-Heads up, parking fees have become more prevalent in Las Vegas so it helps to know ahead of time if your hotel will charge yours for parking.
+Parking fees have become more prevalent in Las Vegas so it helps to know ahead of time if your hotel will charge you for Las Vegas parking.
 Thankfully, Vegas.com has a full run-down on parking at each of the hotels in Vegas.

-The key is knowing where you’re going, what your parking options are, and if another transportation option is better.
+The key is knowing where you’re going, what your parking options are, and if another Las Vegas public transportation option is better.

 - SAHARA Las Vegas